Published: 12 May 2026 | Posted by: Chioma | Category: Women's Health, Weight Loss

 What if the guide does not work for me?

 The guide comes with a 30-day money-back guarantee.
-If you follow the method for 30 days and see no difference in your weight or how your clothes fit, you will receive a full refund with no questions asked.
+If you follow the method for 30 days and see no visible difference in how your clothes fit or how you feel in your body, you are fully covered — a complete refund, no questions asked.
+Full details are on our Refund Policy page.

-How is this different from other Nigerian weight loss programs?
+How is this different from other Nigerian postpartum wellness programmes?

-Most Nigerian weight loss programs require you to cut carbs, skip meals, or buy expensive supplements.
+Most Nigerian postpartum wellness programmes require you to cut carbs, skip meals, or buy expensive supplements.
 This method is based on food timing — eating your normal Nigerian foods at the right times to work with your postpartum hormones rather than against them.
 No starvation, no expensive herbs, no gym membership needed.

 How much does the guide cost?

-The 21-Day Postpartum Belly Flatten Guide is currently available at a discounted price of ₦9,800 (approximately $8 USD) for the first 50 buyers.
-This is a one-time payment with instant digital access and includes all bonus guides.
+The 21-Day Postpartum Belly Flatten Guide is currently available at a discounted launch price of ₦9,800 (approximately $8 USD).
+This is a one-time payment with instant digital access and includes all 11 bonus guides.
+The price will return to ₦25,000 once the discounted slots are gone.

 You go back to what you've been doing.
 Maybe you try another herbal tea.
 Maybe you promise yourself you'll start the gym "next month."
 Maybe you tell yourself you'll just accept this is how your body is now.
 And three months from now, you're in the same place — same belly, same mirror, same frustration.
 Nothing changes because nothing changed.